Kev868/ATS-Simulator/README.md

 # ATS Simulator

 A production-quality Automatic Transfer Switch (ATS) simulator built with React 18, TypeScript, and Vite.
 Simulates real-world ATS scheme logic with ANSI protective relay functions, configurable setpoints, and interactive one-line diagrams.
+Can be utilised similarly to CAD software in creating own simulations

 ---